Mueller probe could draw focus to Russian crime operations

 Besides cyber threats, Justice Department officials in recent years have worried about the effect of unchecked international corruption, creating a kleptocracy initiative to recover money plundered by government leaders for their own purposes.

-A San Francisco federal judge, for instance, in 2015 dismissed an indictment involving two Ukrainian nationals who'd been accused of trying to bribe an official at a United Nations agency responsible for creating standards for machine-readable international passports.
+A San Francisco federal judge, for instance, in 2015 dismissed an indictment involving two Ukrainian businessmen who'd been accused of bribing an official at a United Nations agency responsible for creating standards for machine-readable international passports.

 The judge said he couldn't understand how the government could apply a foreign bribery law to conduct that had no direct connection to the U.S.